-Insurance industry financial uncertainty - With reduced knowledge of a claimant's medical history, claim analysts may be less able to estimate accurately the ultimate cost of claims when establishing individual claim reserves.
-Because of this potential change in case reserve adequacy, it will likely take many years for actuaries to assess accurately the ultimate cost of claims in the new environment.
-This uncertainty could adversely affect the adequacy of future rate and reserve levels and may impair the financial condition of the workers' compensation insurance industry.
+5) Insurance Industry Financial Uncertainty - With reduced knowledge of a claimant's medical history, claim analysts may be less able to accurately estimate the ultimate cost of claims when establishing individual claim reserves.
+Because of this potential change in case reserve adequacy, it will likely take many years for actuaries to accurately assess the ultimate cost of claims in the new environment.
+This uncertainty could adversely affect the adequacy of future rate and reserve levels and may impair the financial condition of the WC insurance industry.